goldengayle/ReservationApp/README.md

 * The URL of the GitHub repository, with a unique name and a README describing the project.

+## Installation:
+1. Clone the Repository from GitHub (or) Download Zip Folder from Repository from GitHub.
+2. Open the cloned (or downloaded) repository in any source code editor.
+3. Open the integrated terminal of the document and complete the respective installation guides provided in "Built With" to ensure the cloned documentation will operate.

 ## Usage:
 1. Navigate to the deployed application link.